prestonharberts/bib/Bible/prov23.md

 > Do not crave his delicacies;
 ###### 7
 > For he is like someone who has calculated the cost in his mind.
->  “ Eat and drink,” he says to you,
+> “Eat and drink,” he says to you,
 > But his heart is not with you;
 ###### 8
 > You will vomit up the little bit you have eaten,